samuelcatalano/samuelcatalano/README.md

 - 👨‍💻 Who am I ...
 My name is Samuel and I'm a Software Engineer from São Paulo, Brazil
 - 🏠 Today I live ... in London, United Kingdom
-- 🔭 I’m currently working at ...
-OLM Systems
+- 🔭 I’m currently ... open for new opportunities
 - 🌱 I’m currently learning ... more about Java Core, Quarkus.io and some Python
 - 👯 I’m looking to collaborate on ...
 Java projects, Kotlin projects, Spring Boot and Quarkus.io
 - 🤔 I’m looking for help with ...
 AWS, Google Cloud Platform and Kubernetes